lra/mackup/README.md

 # Make it executable
 chmod +x mackup

-# Launch it and back up your files in Dropbox
+# Launch it and back up your files
 ./mackup backup
 ```